-From a personal point of view, SEMrush is my favorite tool.
-Mainly because of its huge keyword database and the comprehensive data on websites and their traffic.
-The cheapest plan costs 99.50 euros per month.
-What's not advertised anywhere is that SEMrush also offers free membership.
-For most operators of small websites, this free version is completely sufficient.
+From a personal perspective, SEMrush is my favorite tool.
+This is primarily due to the huge keyword database and the numerous data on websites and their traffic.
+The cheapest package costs 99.50 euros per month.
+However, what is not advertised anywhere is that SEMrush also offers a free membership.
+For most operators of small websites this is completely sufficient.

 The free membership includes:

 - Limited access to almost all SEO tools (onpage optimization etc.)

 - Ability to view data such as search volume, CPC etc.